 - Video offers a new vision for prospective clients and customers to your small business or brand.
 What it does better than any other creative medium out there, is humanize and create strong emotions that help to solidify the viewers’ interest in who you are, and what you do.

-As marketing becomes even more personalized, the power of video is second to none in helping your ideal audience become loyal, valued customers.
+As digital marketing becomes even more personalized, the power of video is second to none in helping your ideal audience become loyal, valued customers.